akrzemi1/__sandbox__/papers/ccs_roles.md

 This role is most likely to be assigned the CCS-based optimization semantics.

-This 'modw' makes sense for asserts and postconditions, but not really for precondiitons: you usually are not in control of your callers.
+This 'kind' makes sense for asserts and postconditions, but not really for precondiitons: you usually are not in control of your callers.

 ### Review